Clemson-Software-Engineering/Dealsy/README.md

 ## Requirements
 This project utilizes Django and Angular. *Add modules that need to be installed for this project here*

-To use this project, you will need to clone thid repository.
+To use this project, you will need to clone this repository.
 If you have not setup a ssh key for Github or need additional help using Github please refer here [github ssh help](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh) and here [github support](https://support.github.com/) respectively.

 ```sh
 git clone git@github.com:Clemson-Software-Engineering/Shopping-App.git